tsuiusi/edinburgh_work/INF1A/22sep.md

 Differences:

-Differences:
 1. All elements in a list have the same type, sets can be more diverse.
 2. Order of elements in a list is significant, not in sets.
 So the same set can be represented by different lists, not vice versa.
 3. Because of the previous property of lists, head and tail is important but not for sets.